Veronica Mallett: The More in Common Alliance

 Mallett joined the staff of the More in Common Alliance, a ten-year initiative begun in December 2020, as its chief administrative officer in May 2022.
 The Alliance is a joint venture between CommonSpirit Health, a Catholic-oriented U.S. hospital chain, and Morehouse School of Medicine.

 Part of Mallett's role includes raising funds to match CommonSpirit's financial commitment.
 The goal of the program is, essentially, to help patients and doctors build trust by ensuring patients are not only able to verbally communicate with their physicians but also to relate to them culturally or ethnically.

 Memberships and recognition

 Mallett is a member of The Links, Inc., and an alumna of Drexel University's Executive Leadership in Academic Medicine program (2007).
 She joined the American Association of Gynecologic Laparoscopists in December 2011.

 In 2020 she was recognized by the Nashville Business Journal as a "woman of influence".
 She received the Nashville 2022 ATHENA Traditional award, an acknowledgement of leadership skills recognized in eleven nations.
+She serves on the board of directors of Sharecare.